assemblymade/meta/app/views/faq_groups/launching.md

 # How much ownership do I get for coming up with the idea?

-The Core Team (which initially is just the creator) always maintains 5%.
-This number can be changed by the Core Team if they'd like, but 5% tends to leave room to get the community excited about participating.
-Remember, each bit of work you do will earn you a bit more ownership, so that 5% is just a starting point.
+The Core Team (which initially is just the creator) will start with 100%.
+Depending on how much development needs to happen, the Core Team can decide how much of the product to share with other contributors.

 # How do I generate interest in my idea?